-You've heard how good mindfulness is for you, but did you know it helps you grow new brain cells, changes how your brain functions on a day-to-day level, and even resets your perception of pain?
+You've heard how good mindfulness is for you, but did you know it helps you grow new brain cells, changes how your brain functions and even resets your perception of pain?

 Various studies have led researchers to draw these conclusions, adding to the growing pile of evidence about why mindfulness meditation works so well for so many people in so many different ways.
 It starts with neuroscientists' increasing understanding that the brain is plastic — which means that, unlike your thigh bone, which grows to a certain size and stays that way for the rest of your life, your brain changes as you age.

-This kind of research is now possible due to the increasing availability of various types of brain scans.
+This kind of research is now possible due to the increasing availability of different types of brain scans.
 It's now feasible for researchers to do brain scans before and after mindfulness meditation sessions.
-And from those scans they can see exactly how a subject's brain can change and where.
-If they see similar change patterns in a variety of test subjects (older, younger, male, female,) researchers then can find a link between those changes and the practice of mindfulness.
+And from those scans they can see exactly how and in what regions a subject's brain can change.
+If they see similar change patterns in a variety of test subjects (older, younger, male, female) researchers then can find a link between those changes and the practice of mindfulness.